-Doyle APC’s consumer class action attorneys filed the first class action lawsuit against Intel Corporation for the design defect found in all of Intel’s x86-64x CPUs which expose the computer or server utilizing the Intel CPU to massive security vulnerabilities.
+Doyle APC’s class action attorneys filed the first class action lawsuit against Intel Corporation for the design defect found in all of Intel’s x86-64x CPUs which expose the computer or server utilizing the Intel CPU to massive security vulnerabilities.

-The Design Defect and Security Vulnerability
+The Alleged Defect and Security Vulnerabilities

 Defendant Intel’s x86-64x CPUs suffer from a security defect, which causes the CPUs to be exposed to troubling security vulnerabilities by allowing potential access to extremely secure kernel data (the “Defect”).
 Kernel data is the most sensitive part of a computer as it controls all other programs on the computer.
-When the user inputs a command, i.e., to save a file or open a browser, the kernel mode carries out this task.
+When the user inputs a command, i.e., to save a file or open a browser, the kernel-mode carries out this task.
 In an effort to speed up the transition from the user’s command to the execution of this command by the kernel mode, Intel created a shortcut of sorts called “speculative execution.”
 “Speculative execution” is when the processor attempts to guess what the next operation or command will be so the code to carry out the command can be standing by, ready to execute.
 When the processor selects what it believes is the next command, it will fetch the code(s) needed to carry out that operation and have the code(s) on standby.
 However, Intel’s “speculative execute” code may “fetch” secure codes without first performing a security check which would normally block such a request.

 It also appears that CPUs manufactured by AMD (Advanced Micro Devices) and those licensed by ARM Holdings are vulnerable to Spectre.
 ARM is the manufacturer that supplies the CPUs that power the vast majority of the world’s smartphones and tablets, including the iPhone and iPad.

 Since the British newspaper, The Guardian broke this story, Intel along with Apple, Linux and Microsoft have been racing to develop a “patch” to close the security vulnerabilities created by Intel’s defective design.
 The security “patch,” while expected to cure the security vulnerabilities, will dramatically degrade the CPU’s performance.
-Because the defect is in the Intel x86-64 hardware changes to the Operating System at a kernel level must be done to create the “patch.”
+Because the defect is in the Intel x86-64 hardware changes to the Operating System at a kernel-level must be done to create the “patch.”
 Essentially, it will stop the use of speculative execution by these CPUs.
-Speculative execution has been the primary method by which Intel, AMD and ARM have been able to increase processor speed so exponentially over the past 10 years.
-There is little doubt this will result in dramatically slower processor speeds, although it is those who perform processor intensive operations that are likely to be the most affected.
+Speculative execution has been the primary method by which Intel, AMD, and ARM have been able to increase processor speed so exponentially over the past 10 years.
+There is little doubt this will result in dramatically slower processor speeds, although it is those who perform processor-intensive operations that are likely to be the most affected.
 In essence, Intel x86-64x CPU owners are left with the unappealing choice of either continuing to use a computer with massive security vulnerabilities or one with significant performance degradation.

 While Intel has admitted the existence of the security flaw in its processors it claims the security vulnerabilities are not due to a design defect.
 This is surprising given the security flaw exists in the CPU’s hardware and was an intentional design.
 Intel has also tried to deflect blame to some extent by noting that this defect impacts other CPUs as well.